Cedar River, Cedar Rapids, Iowa

 The Chief's Report was signed on January 27th, 2011 and transmitted to OMB and Congress.

-A Design Agreement (DA) was executed on December 21, 2010 and pre-construction engineering and design (PED) began.
+A Design Agreement (DA) was executed on December 21, 2010 beginning pre-construction engineering and design (PED).

 The project was authorized for construction in the Water Resources Reform and Development Act (WRRDA) of 2014.